mitshell/libmich/libmich/asn1/README_ASN1.md

 A single file can contain multiple ASN.1 modules, however, this is not easy to maintain.
 Therefore, in the current asn/ sub-directory, all ASN.1 files are containing only a single ASN.1 module.
-To compile one (or all) of it, the function *generate_modules* must be used.
+To compile one serie of modules (or all series) of it, the function *generate_modules* must be used.
 All the ASN.1 modules described in the files listed in *load.txt* are compiled into the Python **GLOBAL** object, and then pickled and stored into a new file in the modules/ sub-directory.

 For example for the S1AP protocol:

 ```python
 >>> from libmich.asn1.processor import *